xNaCly/blog/content/posts/2022/git_cheat_sheet.md

 ---
-title: Git cheat sheet
+title: Git cheat sheet & Guide
-summary: Small but sufficient cheat sheet that contains all absolutely necessary git commands for everyday use
+summary: Small but sufficient cheat sheet and guide that contain all absolutely necessary git commands and flows for everyday use
 date: 2022-12-01
 draft: true
 tags:
     - git
+    - guide
 ---

 ## Overview